mdaniyal9/chi_test/README.md

 Make a component of listview and use it in both doctor and compliance detail screen.

-your widget should accept atleast these parameters you can add more parameters if you like your widget should be able to perform
+your widget should accept at least these parameters you can add more parameters if you like your widget should be able to perform
         - pull to refresh
         - pagination